Porridge (1974 TV series): Titles and music

 The opening credits consist of outside shots of Slade prison and of several doors and gates being closed and locked, which was intended to set the scene.
 In the first series, there were also shots of St Pancras railway station, which was changed in subsequent series to shots of Fletcher walking around Slade prison.
 Title music was thought unsuitable for a show set in prison, so instead there is a booming narration (voiced by Barker himself) given by the presiding judge passing sentence on Fletcher:

-For series 1, the narration is 'clean' (i.e. no effects) and plays in one complete piece.
-For series 2 and 3, it is broken down by sentence into three sections and has an echo effect added to increase the gravity of the 'judge's' words, with each of the three sentences followed by shots of locking various doors around the 'prison' with key locking sound effects.
+For series 1, the narration is "clean" (i.e. no effects) and plays in one complete piece.
+For series 2 and 3, it is broken down by sentence into three sections and has an echo effect added to increase the gravity of the "judge's" words, with each of the three sentences followed by shots of locking various doors around the "prison" with key locking sound effects.

 Subsequently, Barker is reported to have said that he regretted recording himself as the judge, a role subsequently played by Maurice Denham in two episodes of the third series.

 The theme music for the closing credits was written by Max Harris, who had also written the theme music for numerous other TV shows, including The Strange World of Gurney Slade, The Gold Robbers and Doomwatch, and would go on to arrange the theme for Open All Hours (which was written by Joseph Ascher), another of the Seven of One pilots.
 The cheery theme was "deliberately at variance with the dour comedy" and given a music hall feel by Harris because of the lead character's Cockney origins.

 Episodes

 Following the pilot episode broadcast on 1 April 1973, the sitcom ran for three series between 5 September 1974 and 25 March 1977, with 20 episodes in total.
-Each episode was 30 minutes except for the two Christmas specials in 1975 and 1976.
+Each episode was 30 minutes long, except for the two Christmas specials in 1975 and 1976, which were 40 and 45 minutes long respectively.